nhsconnect/Digital-Child-Health/Generation/Profile.NewbornBloodSpotScreening/DCH-Bundle-1.md

-This 'DCH-Bundle-1' Bundle resource profile is used as a container to collect a combination of the following resources, as ordered below, to fulfill the information requirements of a Child Health Event for:
+This 'DCH-Bundle-1' Bundle resource profile is used as a container to collect a combination of the following resources, as ordered below, to fulfill the information requirements of a newborn blood spot screening event:

 - [DCH-MessageHeader-1]
 - [CareConnect-Organization-1]